 SLASHING – Egregious and uncontrolled slashing is a problem in the sport and especially youth lacrosse.
 The ONLY permissible check with the crosse is on the opponent’s crosse or his gloved hand on his own crosse.
 Thus, any blow with the crosse anywhere else on an opponent is SLASHING and must be called.
 A slash to the head or neck could potentially incur a two- or three-minute non-releasable penalty.
-I urge coaches to teach proper and legal checking techniques with the crosse, and officials to strictly enforce the slashing rules.
+We urge coaches to teach proper and legal checking techniques with the crosse, and officials to strictly enforce the slashing rules.

 SPORTSMANSHIP – Players, coaches, and spectators should exhibit the highest level of sportsmanship at all times.
 Coaches and officials should be partners in providing the best possible lacrosse experience for youth players.
 Unsportsmanlike conduct by coaches and/or players and/or spectators degrades the experience of youth players, discourages people from becoming or continuing as officials, and erodes the integrity and appeal of the sport.
 Therefore, unsportsmanlike conduct will not be tolerated.
 Obscenities need not be used in order for language to draw a penalty.
 Tone, intent, and body language can all contribute to unsportsmanlike conduct.
 US Lacrosse expects officials to enforce the Unsportsmanlike Conduct rules without hesitation.

 FAMILY BEHAVIOR – Any parents, friends, grandparents etc. acting in an inappropriate, crude, or unsportsmanlike manner is subject to an ejection.
-Said ejection could result in removal from the grounds at Troy Park at the discretion of the tournament director.
+Said ejection could result in removal from the grounds in Howard County at the discretion of the tournament director.
 This includes but is not limited to foul language, taunting other teams or their coaches, taunting other parents in the stands, and taunting or berating an official.
 This is a great event for the teams that should in no way be negatively impacted by parents and their behavior.
 Please make your parents aware of this rule prior to the event, as there will be no “second chances” if they were not made aware of the rule.
-If behavior continues after sanctioning takes place, team could face penalty time enforced through the refs or disqualification from the event.
+If the behavior continues after sanctioning takes place, the team could face penalty time enforced through the refs or disqualification from the event.